NREL/foundational-industry-energy-data/_sources/ind_data.rst.txt

 Private (Proprietary) Sources
 *****************************

 A mix of industry trade groups and other private sources collect data and may offer access for a fee.
+Notable examples include the `Portland Cement Association <https://www.cement.org/intelligence-resources/market-intelligence/industry-information/>`_ and the `American Iron and Steel Institute <https://www.steel.org/industry-data/>`_.